-Within a competition the performance of its participants has to be evaluated and compared at a certain point in time.
-This is usually accomplished by rank ordering all participants according to one or more defined performance criteria and to declare the best performer in this rank order winner of the competition.
-This principle also applies to Power TAC; albeit with quite some differences compared to previous TAC competitions.
-Consequently this section describes the performance criteria used to rank order the Power TAC participants.
+At the conclusion of a competition, the relative performance of the participants must be evaluated and compared.
+This is accomplished by rank ordering all participants according to one or more defined performance criteria and declaring the best performer in this rank order to be the winner of the competition.
+This principle also applies to Power TAC; albeit with significant differences compared to previous TAC competitions.
+Here we describe the performance criteria used to rank order the Power TAC participants.
 Note that a wide range of performance criteria, such as minimizing carbon emissions, maximizing the share of renewable energy, and other factors can be converted to monetary units by introducing taxes and incentives as part of the market structure.